aymanehajjaoui/process_sem/README.md

 ### process_sem
 This is a template used to generate code for RedPitaya using a generated model qualia.
-This version threads (for CH1 and CH2) synchronized using semaphores.
+This version uses 2 processes (for CH1 and CH2) including threads synchronized using semaphores.
 ### Project structure
 ```bash
 process_sem/